i-dream-of-ai/dreamofai-docs/src/pages/teams.md

 ---
 title: Teams
-description: How to use the Team functions in I Dream of AI.
+description: How to use the Team functions.
 ---

-Quasi sapiente voluptates aut minima non doloribus similique quisquam.
-In quo expedita ipsum nostrum corrupti incidunt.
-Et aut eligendi ea perferendis.
+ChatGPT's team feature enables users to create and manage groups for better collaboration and organization.
+Every user belongs to at least one team, and depending on your subscription plan, you can be part of multiple teams.

 ---

 ## **Using Teams in ChatGPT**

-### **Introduction**

-ChatGPT's team feature enables users to create and manage groups for better collaboration and organization.
-Every user belongs to at least one team, and depending on your subscription plan, you can be part of multiple teams.

 ### **Understanding Teams**